Unraveling the Complexity of Dwarf Galaxy Dynamics: A study of Binary Orbital Motions: Discussions and conclusions

 The deflation in the central density is important, because most previous studies based on Monte Carlo sampling of binary motions do not include radial gradients in their intrinsic velocity dispersions.
 Since binary motions inflate the intrinsic velocity dispersions, a general impression is held that the dynamically constrained mass of ultra faint dwarf galaxies are inflated due to binary motions.
 We show in this study, for the first time, that the effect of binary motions on the dynamical mass constraints is radius dependent.
 In inner regions, deflations are more likely to happen.

 Moreover, since it is the total mass in inner regions of dwarf galaxies which are more sensitive to the inner density slopes, the deflations in the central density can be more closely related to the core-cusp problem.
 Since binary orbital motions can deflate the inner dynamical mass, the inner density slopes can be under-estimated.
-As a result, cuspy dwarf galaxies might be determined to be cored.
+As a result, cuspy dwarf galaxies might be determined to be biased to cored if they have strong negative radial gradients in their velocity dispersion profiles.
+In fact, we have shown in Paper I that global contractions of the dwarf galaxies can result in under-estimated inner density profiles for steady state models.
+In particular, we have shown that for a few Sagittarius dwarf Spheroid like systems, the \textsc{jam} constrained inner density profiles are significantly more flattened than the truth, on the basis of which, the deflated central densities due to binaries can further make the best constrained inner densities more flattened.

 After including a 3~km/s of observational error to the LOSVs, the trends remain very similar, but the deflations in the central density seem to be slightly weakened.
 By further discarding tracer star particles which have greater than 5~km/s changes in their LOSVs after including binary motions and 3~km/s of observational errors, we find the inflations decrease to almost zero for none extreme binary fractions of 36\%.
 Our results thus indicate that for none extreme binary fractions of 30-40\%, and with typical observational errors to the LOSV and multi-epoch data, binary orbital motions are unlikely to significantly affect the dynamical modeling outcome at $\sigma_{v_r,\mathrm{eff}}\sim3-9$~km/s.
 On the other hand, for more extreme binary fractions of 70\%, there might still be $<\sim10$\% of inflations in $M(<r_\mathrm{half})$ at $\sigma_{v_r,\mathrm{eff}}\sim3$~km/s, which is, however, not statistically significant compared with the errors in our analysis.